-- Gastrostomy tube is a tube that gives a direct passage into the stomach.
+- The gastrostomy tube is a tube that gives a direct passage into the stomach.
 It inserts inside the stomach to allow us to give your child nutrition and medications.
 It also allows for "venting" or burping the stomach, if needed.

-What kind of G-tube will your child have?
+What kind of G-tube will my child have?

-- At VCU Health, we are now placing MiniONE G-tubes (supplied by Applied Medical Technology) in patients who need a G-tube.
+- At VCU Health, we primarily place MiniONE G-tubes (supplied by Applied Medical Technology) in patients who need a G-tube.
 It has three main parts: 1. the feeding port, 2.
 The balloon valve and 3. the balloon.
 You will use the feeding port to connect it to the feeding set to use it for medications and feeds.
 The balloon valve is used to inflate the balloon to anchor the G-tube inside the stomach.
 You can use a small amount of water to inflate the balloon.
 Usually, 4 to 5 mL of water is sufficient.
 (Do not touch the balloon port until told to do so by your provider.)

 - G-tube is often used for children who have trouble with ingesting medications, water or food by mouth.

-Will your child have a G-tube specific to him/her?
+Will my child have a G-tube specific to him/her?

 - Yes, your surgeon will decide the size of the tube specific to your child.
 There are varying sizes of G-tubes mainly designated by ___ French x ____ cm.
 The French size refers to the size of the lumen of the G-tube while the centimeter refers to the length of the G-tube.
 Please review this picture to visualize what part of the G-tube these sizes refer to.
 Please make sure to write down the sizes and keep it in a safe location in case you do need a replacement.

-Can your child eat/drink by mouth when G-tube is in place if they were doing so beforehand?
+Can my child eat/drink by mouth when G-tube is in place if they were doing so beforehand?